Rothdyt/GrUMPy_cylp/README.md

 Solver can be chosen from `dynamic`, which pick primal or dual simplex automatically, `primalSimplex`, and `dualSimplex`.

-`rel_param` are for reliability branching only, see comments in cylpBranchAndBound for detailed explanation on the choices of each values.
+`rel_param` are for reliability branching only, see comments in `cylpBranchAndBound.py` for detailed explanation on the choices of each values.

 If `more_return` is true, then function returns optimizer, optimal objetive values, and statistics that includes time(in ms) for branch and bound, number of nodes, and number LP solved;
 otherwise only returns optimizer and optimal objetive values.